JrnJ/JrnJ/README.md

 # Jeroen
 I'm a C# / C++ / Java developer.
-<br>My other skills are more web based, these include HTML5, Css, PHP and MySql.
+<br>My other skills are more web based, these include HTML5, JavaScript, Css, PHP and MySql.
 <br>I use C# primarily in the .NET environment and C++ for my game.
 I use Java for modding Minecraft and making Android apps.

 <h1>My Projects</h1>